Missed Class Time Policy

 Due Process Procedures

 Students who are dissatisfied with the adjustments proposed by the instructor may follow the University of Hawaiʻi at Hilo Student Academic Complaint Policy (Policy 4-2005).
-The policy can be found online at: Academic Complaint Policy
+View the Academic Complaint Policy

 The steps in filing an academic complaint are as follows: